Your Rainy Day Wedding in St. Augustine Guide

 Mental Preparation: Embracing the Unexpected

-The hardest part of rain on wedding days isn't logistics—it's emotional.
-After over a decade of photographing weddings, we've learned that couples who mentally prepare for weather changes actually enjoy their day more.
+The hardest part of rain on a wedding day isn't logistics—it's emotional.
+Over more than a decade of photographing weddings, we've noticed something.
+Couples who mentally prepare for weather changes actually enjoy their day more.

 Reframe Your Perspective

 Rain doesn't ruin weddings; rigid expectations do.
-Some of our happiest couples are those who discovered their backup plans were better than their original ideas.
+Some of our happiest couples found that their backup plans turned out better than their original ideas.

 Couples Report